 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Planning a trip to Disney World?
-Considering the Disney Dining Plan?
-I love the dining plan.
+Planning a trip to Disney World and decided to get the Disney Dining Plan?
+That’s great!
+I personally love the dining plan.
 We get it on almost every trip.
-My husband enjoys the food at Disney World, while I like that I can prepay for meals and forget about the price during our vacation.
-For more information on what the Disney Dining Plan is, see whether it is right for you.
-If you have already decided to get the dining plan, then you should know how to get the full value out of it.
+My husband enjoys having a nice sit down meal each night at Disney World, while I like that I can prepay for meals and not worry about the price during our vacation.
+Now that you have decided to get it, let me show you how to get the most bang for your buck with the dining plan.
 Here are 15 tips for using the Disney Dining Plan to its fullest potential.
+(If you aren’t sure if the dining plan is worth the money, see whether it is right for you.)
+(Updated March 4, 2020.)

 Tip #1: Use your table service credits for dinner.

 One of the easiest tips for using the Disney Dining Plan to get your money’s worth is to use your table service credits for dinner.
-The reason behind this is that dinner is the most expensive meal of the day.
+The reason for this is that dinner is the most expensive meal of the day.
 Menu prices for breakfast and lunch are considerably cheaper than those for dinner.
 Yet, the dining plan cost you the same per day, regardless of which meal you use your credits on.
 Many people make the mistake of using most of their table service credits for breakfast.
-But, to get the most bang for your buck, you should choose sit down dinners instead.
+But, to get the most out of your plan, you should choose sit down dinners instead.

 Tip #2: Use your table service credits for character meals.